-The Carscallen property covers 16.64 square-kilometres for a total of 104 claim units and is located 25 kilometres due west of the City of Timmins, Ontario.
-Access to the property is excellent, via a series of roads and trails which connect to Highway 101.
+The Carscallen property covers 16.64 square kilometres for a total of 104 claim units and is located 25 kilometres due west of the city of Timmins, Ontario.
+Access to the property is excellent, via a series of roads and trails that connect to Highway 101.

 The Company holds a 100% interest in the property.
-Some claims are subject to a 1.5% net smelter return ("NSR") royalty while another group of claims are subject to a 2% NSR of which the company has the right to buyout half (1%) of the NSR for \$1,000,000.
+Some claims are subject to a 1.5% net smelter return royalty ("NSR") while another group of claims is subject to a 2% NSR of which the Company has the right to buy-out half (1%) of the NSR for \$1,000,000.